amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 {: .language-bash}

 The base python environment only has a few functions built-in.
-In order to power up, you need to import modules with the abilities you need.
+In order to power up, you need to import modules with the abilities that you need.
 You only need to load a module once per script.
-To make sure we load every module that we need, we typically put all of our import statements at the very top of a script.
+To make sure we load every module that we need, typically we put all of our import statements at the very top of a script.

 > ## Loading another module
 >